 Objects are short-lived things.
 When the application terminates, all currently instantiated objects are discarded, and their contents are lost.
-In larger applications, where you deal with massive amounts of data, this is usually not desired.
-When you store data inside an object, this data has to be "remembered", so that you can use the same object again later.
+In larger applications, that deal with massive amounts of data, this is usually not desired.
+When data is stored inside an object, this data has to be "remembered", so that the same object can be reused later.
 Objects need some kind of persistence.

 Databases are used to store large amounts of data.
-Although there are different types of databases, the most widespread are relational databases.
+There are different types of databases, the most widespread ones are relational databases.
 The basic idea of an RDBMS (Relational Database Management System) is to store data inside tables.
-The virtue of creating a database schema is to come up with appropriate tables for your application.
-You try to model a view of the real world, which has to be correct, sufficient and non-redundant.
+The virtue of creating a database schema is to design appropriate tables for an application.
+The programmer tries to model a view of the real world, which has to be correct, sufficient and non-redundant.

-So, how do objects and databases fit together?
+So, how do objects and databases can be combined?
 At first glance, these are two different worlds, with very different concepts.
-In OO-land, an object represents an entitity, which is clearly seperated from all other objects.
+In OO-land, an object represents an entity, which is clearly separated from all other objects.
 In an RDBMS, data concerning a single "thing" can be spread across several tables.
 A single table contains data of all the other "things" as well.
 So the same information can have two very different representations, when stored inside objects or inside a database.

-Surprisingly, this dilemma can be solved rather easily.
+Perhaps surprisingly, this dilemma can be solved easily.
 Objects can be mapped to tables, so a relational database can be used to store the data contained in objects.
 The interesting fact is, that this mapping process can be fully automated.
 When designing an application, the developer can think in terms of objects, and some tool derives the database schema to store these objects in an RDBMS.

-boo ok book
+book book

+title string DOOK -

-title string oid title author nages ishn
+- intro Juing oid title author pages isbn

-author string $\longrightarrow$ 0111 titite uutiioi puses 15011
+author string \longrightarrow I OF

 pages int ••• ••• ••• ••• •••

-isbn string ••• ••• • • • ••• •••
+isbn string ••• ••• ••• ••• •••